 Agendas are available prior to the meetings.
 Minutes are available following approval.

 Membership & Terms

 The Diversity and Inclusion Commission shall consist of 7 members broadly representative of the diversity of the people in the community.
-Four (4) members will serve as ex-officio (non-voting) members of the committee and must represent local armed forces, commercial, industrial, and/or educational segments of the community.
-One of the City Council members will be appointed to serve as an additional ex-officio member of the committee.
-Members of the committee shall be appointed by the mayor with the approval of the City Council.
+Four (4) members will serve as ex-officio (non-voting) members of the commission and must represent local armed forces, commercial, industrial, and/or educational segments of the community.
+One of the City Council members will be appointed to serve as an additional ex-officio member of the commission.
+Members of the commission shall be appointed by the mayor with the approval of the City Council.
 The term of appointment shall be for 2 years.
 No individual shall serve more than 2 full consecutive terms on the committee.

 Duties & Responsibilities

 The powers and duties of the Diversity and Inclusion Committee shall be to:

 - Foster, through community effort or otherwise, goodwill, cooperation and conciliation among community groups and elements of the inhabitants of the City;

 - Formulate and carry out educational programs that will aid in discouraging all types of prejudice and discrimination;